Are Corpus Christi College Courses transferable?

 Can student only transfer to UBC after leaving Corpus Christi?

 No. In addition to UBC, our students have successfully transferred to SFU, McGill, Queen's, University of Toronto, University of Victoria, Emily Carr University, Bishop's University, Saint Francis Xavier, La Sorbonne (France), Osake University (Japan), and others.

 Am I eligible for financial aid, awards and student loans?

 Corpus Christi has one of the most generous financial aid programs in the province.
-This year, more than $135,000.00 will be given to students through scholarships, bursaries and work study assistantships.
+This year money will be given to students through scholarships, bursaries and work study opportunities.
 Detailed information on specific scholarships is available on our website.
 Students attending Corpus Christi College are also eligible for government and bank student loan programs.